quic-mtuttle/aimet/Docs/featureguide/analysis tools/interactive_visualization.rst

 Context
 =======

-Creates an interactive visualization of min and max activations/weights of all quantized modules in the Quantization simulation :class:`QuantizationSimModel` object.
+Interactive visualization displays the range (min and max values) of activations and weights for all quantized modules in the quantization simulation :class:`QuantizationSimModel` object.

-The features include:
+Interactive visualization functionality includes:

-- Adjustable threshold values to flag layers whose min or max activations/weights exceed the set thresholds
+- Adjustable threshold values to flag layers for which min or max activations or weights exceed these values

-- Tables containing names and ranges for layers exceeding threshold values.
+- Tables containing names and ranges for layers exceeding threshold values

 Workflow